-- Regular doctor visits are encouraged to:
+Regular doctor visits are encouraged to help with the following:

-- Detect and treat disease recurrence
+- Detecting and treating disease recurrence

-- Complete vaccination schedule, as appropriate
+- Completing vaccination schedule, as appropriate

 The pediatrician should recommend a schedule for having the child's learning skills assessed.
 If the child appears to be experiencing learning disabilities, special education methods can help.